Cracks on your walls

 - Fillings that have been compacted poorly

-- Tree roots drawing water from soil
+- Tree roots drawing water from the soil – caused by thirsty trees in dry weather

 How can the cracks be treated?